Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `./bin/start-agent.sh [--host .. --config ..]`

+   `--debug` can be used to debug smart agent.

    If the host option is not used, localhost is the default one.
 You should put the hostname specified or localhost in conf/agents.
    So all SSM services can be killed later.